You can download Government as 'Smart Client' Chapter 2 - Government as Informed Client here or find the full text below.

 Design review is an essential part of a good design process.

 Design review involves the expert independent assessment of design proposals at key stages in a project to help guide, inform and deliver high quality outcomes.
 Design review is most effective when sought early in the stages of a project before design decisions are locked in place.
-It can assess if the proposal meets the project vision, the brief and the needs of the community and users.9
+However, it can have a different focus and impact at later project stages.
+It can assess if the proposal meets the project vision, the brief, the needs of the community and users, to ensure design integrity is maintained.11

-Design review offers objectivity and an external perspective to a project.
-As a project progresses, the client and design team can get so involved in the detail of the project that the bigger picture and driving ideas of the project become less visible.
+Design review offers objectivity and an external perspective to a project drawing from the experience of built environment professionals and specialists.
+It adds a layer of expertise that builds on the skills of the design team and other advice provided by the local authority.
 Design review enables broader debate and a challenge to ensure all opportunities are achievable.

 The key features of a good design review process are that it:

-- Builds client confidence in key design decisions.
+- builds client confidence in key design decisions; and

-When design review is undertaken early and at key stages throughout the design process, it can assist to ensure that the project vision and brief are met.
+Design review can ensure that the project meets its full potential and that the vision and brief are met.
 It creates a forum to generate a discourse that can help solve problems or unlock blockages in thinking or briefing.

 Design review delivers public benefit by prioritising the quality of architecture, landscape architecture and urban design, including the design of streets and public spaces.
-It is a tried and tested method of promoting good design, a cost effective and efficient way to improve quality and is applicable to any procurement type.
+It is an internationally tried and tested method of promoting good design, a cost-effective and efficient way to improve quality and is applicable to any procurement type.

 - Embed design review in the overall project program.